NathanvChand/ACIT-2420-Assignment-2/README.md

 ```

 ## 3. User Setup Script
-The `Create_User.sh` script allows you to set up a new user on the system with specific configurations, providing an easy way to add users without needing interactive input or extra user management tools.
+The `Create_User.sh` script allows you to set up a new user on the system with specific configurations.
 ### Features:
 - **Username and Shell Specification**: Specify the username and shell with the `-u` and `-s` options.
 If no shell is specified, the script defaults to `/bin/bash`.
 - **Home Directory Creation**: Automatically creates a home directory for the new user and copies default files from `/etc/skel`.
 - **Primary Group Assignment**: Adds the new user to a primary group that matches their username.
-- **Password Setup**: Prompts for a password for the new user, ensuring that the account is secure.
+- **Password Setup**: Prompts for a password for the new user.

 ### Usage:
 Run the script with root privileges to create a new user: